saltict/availproject.github.io/docs/join-the-network/run-avail/validator-ops/0040-avail-monitoring-validator.md

 telemetry components that automatically gather and transmit detailed information about each node's operation within the network.
 This backend telemetry data is streamed in real-time to a designated endpoint, allowing you to observe information regarding your nodes behavior.

 Avail project has made available a [public telemetry](http://telemetry.avail.tools/) for anyone to view the status of their nodes.
 This should not replace your own monitoring and alerts.
-However is a key tool that anyone can use to view the status of their nodes at anytime.
+However it is a key tool that anyone can use to view the status of their nodes at anytime.

  <img src={useBaseUrl("img/avail/validator-avail-telemetry.png")} width="100%" height="100%"/>